 According to Le Cordon Bleu London, the original coronation chicken consisted of:

 Yes!
-Like most chicken salad recipes, rotisserie chicken will work well for coronation chicken salad (curried chicken salad).
+Like most chicken recipes, rotisserie chicken will work well for curry chicken salad.

 More Chicken Salad Recipes to Make